neathryn/neathryn.github.io/README.md

 My Discord is @rlji for inquiries.

+Thanks for looking into this, byebye!

 ![image](https://github.com/neathryn/neathryn.github.io/assets/140681793/7646c9f3-4bc9-4982-907b-b30479a1adfd)

-thanks for looking into this, byebye!